mathpluscode/ImgX-DiffSeg/README.md

 ### Code Test

-Run the command below to test and get coverage report.
-As JAX tests requires two CPUs, `-n 4` uses 4 threads, therefore requires 8 CPUs in total.
+Run the command below to test and get a coverage report.
+As JAX tests require two CPUs, `-n 4` uses 4 threads, therefore requires 8 CPUs in total.

 ```bash
 pytest --cov=imgx -n 4 imgx -k "not integration"
 pytest --cov=imgx_datasets -n 4 imgx_datasets
 ```

-`-k "not integration"` excludes integration tests, which requires downloading muscle ultrasound and amos CT data sets.
+`-k "not integration"` excludes integration tests, which require downloading muscle ultrasound and amos CT data sets.

 For integration tests, run the command below. `-s` enables the print of stdout.
 This test may take